planetlabs/radiometric_normalization/README.md

 The code in this repo is kept in two directories: 'radiometric_normalization' and 'tests'

+'radiometric_normalization' contains the algorithm and functions of the library:
+* 'time_stack.py' is the module that can calculate a time stack (average image) from a series of images (depreciated).
+* 'pif.py' contains the functions that find pseudo invariant feature pixels on within an image.
+* 'transformation.py' calculates the transformations to make the candidate data more consistent with the reference data.
+* 'normalize.py' is the module that can apply transformations calculated in 'transformation.py' to an image.
-'radiometric_normalization' contains the algorithm and functions of the library. 'normalize.py' is the top level module for the full workflow of running radiometric normalization and 'validate.py' is the module for validating radiometric normalization.
+* 'validate.py' is the module for validating radiometric normalization.

+Each of the modules referenced above are intended to run on a single band at a time (represented as a numpy array).
+Examples of more complete functions that can handle image reading and multiple bands are within 'radiometric_normalization/utils'.
+These will be explained below.

 'tests' contain unit tests for the functions in the library.